yashints/yashints.dev/content/posts/2018/11/tensorflow/2018-11-27-get-started-with-tensorflowjs.md

 ### Create the app

-I've got the Angular CLI installed already, so I am just gonig to open up a command prompt and create a new application:
+I've got the Angular CLI installed already, so I am just going to open up a command prompt and create a new application:

 ```bash
 ng new mobilenet